 As noted above, shiplap comes in a plethora of colors.
 Although white is considered traditional, gray and dark blue have grown in popularity.
 Quality staining shows off the outdoorsy feel of the wood.

 And those wanting to make a bold artistic statement might even paint the boards black or in alternating colors to create stripes!

 Raw materials like wood are big in today’s kitchens.
 Shiplap boards make the room look more spacious and provide a welcoming environment for cooking and entertaining.
 Consider using shiplap for:

 With its charming cottage feel, shiplap lends a relaxed atmosphere to master suites, guest rooms and full and half bathrooms.
 The versatility of shiplap:

 Shiplap siding gives the home a rustic, naturalistic appearance from the outside.

-If shiplap is on the wish list for your next project, contact Mid-City Lumber.
-We have the design expertise and quality materials to bring your client’s vision to life.
+If shiplap is on the wish list for your next project, contact Mid-City Lumber in Columbia, Boonville, Jefferson City, and Sedalia, MO or the Mid-City Design Center in Osage Beach, MO.
+Each of our locations has the design expertise and quality materials to bring your client’s vision to life.